What’s up with Andrew Stevenson’s mullet?

 “Yeah, I cut it,” Voth relented without much of a push.
 “It was pretty easy.”

 Whatever Stevenson is doing — hair, hitting, otherwise — he can’t make a change quite yet.
 He scored that pivotal run Friday and smacked a two-out, two-run homer to force extra innings Saturday.
 In the first game of the doubleheader against the New York Mets, he walked, singled and pulled that seventh-inning homer to right.
 In the nightcap, he started in left and collected another single.
+He had another key hit in Monday’s ninth-inning rally past the Mets.
 He’s a fringe outfielder for Washington, same as ever, with more chances to solidify a spot.

-After earning one on the Opening Day roster, Steven has bounced between the majors and minors, landing back with the Nationals this month.
-He has, per usual, been an effective pinch-hitter.
+After earning one on the Opening Day roster, Stevenson has bounced between the majors and minors, landing back with the Nationals this month.
+He has, per usual, been an effective pinch hitter.
 His everyday numbers are less productive.
 But he fields well, runs well and has a knack for meeting the moment at the plate.
-It has all counted for enough to keep him around.
-So now he, a team and city will see how long a mullet can last in the public eye.
+That has been enough to keep him around.
+So now he, a team and its city will see how long a mullet can last in the public eye.

 “This is about the longest it will get,” Stevenson said.
 “I’ll cut it a bit, try to tame it, and the style will stay until Michelle gets tired of it.
 She still has a big say in this.”